Destinations: NinjaTrader vs Tradovate

 Trade copying on Tradovate

-Tradovate accounts get their own copier: configure follower accounts that mirror every webhook-driven trade placed on a leader account (entries, brackets, closes, reversals, cancels, and changes) with per-follower sizing, symbol replacement, inversion, and stealth options.
+Tradovate accounts get their own copier: configure follower accounts that mirror mapped webhook-driven entries, brackets, account-scoped closes, reversals, cancels, and changes with per-follower sizing, symbol replacement, inversion, and stealth options.
+Unscoped global sweeps are not replayed as follower actions.
 See the Tradovate Copier page for the full feature matrix against the NT8 Trade Copier.